Tomalwo/FrOG/README.md

 The solver should appear in the GUI, with different presets of settings listed seperatly.
 HillclimberInterface.cs is provided as an example that links Hillclimber.cs to FrOG.

+Please feel free to use this code (which comes without any warranties) and to contribute improvements to the Framework.
+When using FrOG for academic research, please cite this repository.

 Happy optimizing!